Click HERE to see the End User License Agreement (EULA)

 - CSV Files:

 - A simpler format, and could be edited by hand.
-See HERE for more detail on the CSV format.
+See the www.RaceTac.com website for additional information about it's format, with a sample file.

 - Plan2Nav: Navigate to the folder where Plan2Nav keeps it's databases (varies from device to device), and tap 'Export'.
 It will add new waypoints, or update existing ones of the same name.
 In rev 1.42 and above, you will also have the option to replace all the Waypoints in P2N.